student grading & reporting

 Why are all the learning targets not listed on the report card?

-A standards based report card is not the same as a list of standards.
-Although a student receives grades for all of the ICS Learning Targets for his/her grade level subjects, the report card summarizes the standard strands for each grade level.
-A full list of learning targets for each grade level and subject area can be found at the ICS website under “Culture and Academics” (ics-edu.org) Additionally, you can access all of your child’s grades for every learning target through your family PowerSchool account.
+A standards-based report card is not the same as a list of standards.
+Although a student receives grades for all of the ICS Learning Targets for their grade level subjects, the report card summarizes the standard strands for each grade level.
+A full list of learning targets for each grade level and subject are listed within the Course Overviews here on our website.
+Additionally, you can access all of your child’s grades for every learning target through your family’s PowerSchool account.

 What examples of assessments do teachers use to assign grades?